Derek Parish: Jacksonville Jaguars

 Parish was selected by the Jacksonville Jaguars in the seventh round (240th overall) of the 2023 NFL draft.
 He was waived on August 29, 2023 and re-signed to the practice squad.
 He was released on October 16.

 Toronto Argonauts

 On January 22, 2024, it was announced that Parish had signed with the Toronto Argonauts as a defensive lineman.
 In the 2024 season, Parish played in all 18 regular season games, starting in five, where he had 21 defensive tackles, five special teams tackles, six sacks, and two pass knockdowns.
 He also played in all three post-season games, including the 111th Grey Cup where he didn't record a statistic, but shared in the Argonauts' 41–24 victory over the Winnipeg Blue Bombers.

+In 2025, Parish played and started in 16 regular season games where he had 32 defensive tackles, five sacks, and one forced fumble.
+On January 26, 2026, it was announced that he had been released by the Argonauts.

+DC Defenders

+On February 1, 2026, Parish signed with the DC Defenders of the United Football League (UFL).

+Houston Texans

+On August 25, 2026, Parish signed with the Houston Texans, but was waived five days later.

 Personal life

 Parish won an eating competition between his Cougars teammates by eating 7 lbs.
 (3.175 kg) of steak in one sitting.